Nicolò Zaniolo: Atalanta (loan)

 On 5 July, Zaniolo returned to Serie A, joining Atalanta on a one-year loan from Galatasaray.
 The deal was reported to be worth €6.4 million for the loan, with a conditional obligation to buy for €15.5 million, in addition €2 million bonuses.
 Zaniolo made 23 appearances and scored three goals across all competitions for Atalanta, though his transfer was not made permanent and he left the club midway through the 2024–25 season.

 Fiorentina (loan)

 On 3 February 2025, Zaniolo moved on a new loan to Fiorentina, with an option to buy.

 On 27 May 2025, AS Roma released an official statement claiming that on 26 May 2025, following a Primavera match between Fiorentina and AS Roma, Zaniolo entered the Roma dressing room without accreditation, reportedly visibly intoxicated.
 The club stated that Zaniolo urinated within the Roma facilities, provoked Roma players and physically assaulted Roma youth players Mattia Almaviva and Marco Litti - both required hospitalization.

-Udinese (loan)
+Udinese

 Late into the summer 2025 transfer window, Zanolo joined Udinese on a season-long loan until summer 2026.

+On 15 June 2026, Zaniolo returned to Udinese in a permanent transfer.